 When we arrived at Gorman Lake, we were cold.
 Don’t get me wrong; we were enjoying every minute of it, but we definitely wondered if we would make it through the day without frost bite.
 It didn’t matter, though; we were going to visit Nick, and we weren’t coming back down that mountain until we did.
 Kyle went up ahead to double check the conditions and when he came back down he told us it was a billion times colder up there but we decided we made it this far and we were going.

 We made our way up, and I instantly remembered again why Nick loved this location so much.
 It was breathtaking.
-The best part was when we got to the area we buried Nick’s ashes, the sun came out and we were warm.
-Kyle and Jeff shared their individual stories of when they were with Nick in that same area, and I have to tell you; that was the best birthday present I could have ever received.
+The best part was, when we got to the area we buried Nick’s ashes, the sun came out and we were warm.
+Kyle and Jeff shared their individual stories of when they were with Nick up there, and I have to tell you; that was the best birthday present I could have ever received.
 There is nothing I love more than hearing Nick’s friends share memories that they hold dear to their heart.
 I felt Nick with us, and I knew that braving the cold was without a doubt worth it.

 I had no doubt this group of girls would get along even though they had never met, but I had no idea how well everyone would click and how comfortable and right it would feel.

-I have been blessed in my life to have so many different groups of close girlfriends, and I am always so incredibly touched when I see some of them meet for the first time and just welcome each other with open arms.
-This has happened a lot over the last ten months under horribly shitty circumstances but each time it happens I can’t help but smile.
+I have been blessed in my life to have so many different groups of close girlfriends, and I am always so incredibly touched when I see some of them meet for the first time and gracefully welcome each other with open arms.
+This has happened a lot over the last ten months, under horribly shitty circumstances, but each time it happens I can’t help but smile.
 If you don’t have friends like this, please call me, and I will hook you up with mine.

 I am so lucky.